Skip to content

 QuickCompare logo

-QuickCompare is an offshoot of QuickView.
-Instead of presenting a single simulation, QuickCompare contrasts two or more simulations that use the same horizontal mesh (and hence the same connectivity file).
-Plots can be shown for the user-selected physical quantities themselves as well as differences and/or relative differences with respect to a control simulation.
-Like QuickView, QuickCompare can present multiple variables simultaneously.
+QuickCompare is an offshoot of QuickView, an interactive tool for inspecting data files produced by Earth system simulations.
+Instead of presenting a single simulation, QuickCompare contrasts two or more simulations that use the same horizontal mesh (and hence the same connectivity information).
+Plots can be shown for the user-selected physical quantities themselves as well as differences and relative differences between simulations.
+Like QuickView, QuickCompare is designed to present multiple variables simultaneously to help identify potential relationships.

 Useful resources: see linked page.